lleewwiiss/Distributed-Tensorflow-Template/README.md

         super().__init__(config, model, train, val, pred)
 ```

-- In the same script update the export function to match the inputs for your model
+- In the same script update the export function to match the inputs for your model.
 ```python
 def _export_model(
         self, estimator: tf.estimator.Estimator, save_location: str